alex59495/antifraud-cloudwalk/README.md

 ### API Endpoints

 **Important !
 For all the requests you have to add the credentials in the headers.
-Those credentials come from the user created in the seed**
+Those credentials come from the user created in the seed.rb.**

 - **Headers**

-_Those data come from the seed (User able to use the API)_
 ```json
 {
 "Content-Type": "application/json",